 - Therapeutic Horseback Riding – Horseback riding has been shown to be one of the most beneficial forms of recreation for people with all types of disabilities.
 The unique relationship formed with the horse can lead to increased confidence, patience and self-esteem, as well as stronger muscles and better balance and coordination.

 - Rehabilitation engineering – With support from families, funders and other community providers, our rehabilitation engineering program provides customized assistive technology and adaptive engineering for rehabilitation equipment to promote greater self-sufficiency, self-help skills and mobility.

 Alexandria Community Integration Center, located in Alexandria, VA

 Annandale House, located in Annandale, Virginia

-Woodmont Community Integration Center, located in Arlington, Virginia
+Chantilly Community Integration Center, located in Chantilly, VA

-Prince William County Day Support, located in Manassas, Virginia
+Prince William County Neighborhood Place, located in Manassas, VA

 The Riverfront Community Center program was designed to maximize community access and community inclusion.
 Services focus on both skill development to teach the skills necessary for participation, and supports to ensure that individuals have varied opportunities for community participation.
 Services cover a variety of skill areas such as communication, socialization, self-direction, self-help, career exploration and adaptive skills.
 Supports include strategies for accessing natural supports, environmental adaptations and assistance with developing opportunities for community involvement, and more.
 While the program has a physical site which offers numerous activities, participants also travel throughout the community to engage in various community activities and events.